riptl/binaryninja-ebpf/README.md

 Author: **[terorie](https://github.com/terorie)**

-This BN plugin implements a disassembler and lifter for the eBPF architecture and its Solana derivatives.
+This BN plugin implements a Capstone-powered disassembler and lifter for the eBPF architecture and its Solana derivatives.

 ## Dependencies